nirtamir2/talks/2025-06-26/src/slides.md

 It accepts a generator function, so we write `function*`.

 [click]
-Inside our generator function we generate a random number to simulate failure

 If isCreditExceeded, we yield* Effect.fail with our typed error.

-The 'yield*' is like 'await' - it unwraps Effect values.
+The yield* works just like await.

-When you yield* an Effect, it unwraps it and gives you the success value.

-So you can use it like a normal variable.
+It unwraps the Effect and gives you the success value — so you can use it like a normal variable.

 But here's the magic: if any Effect fails, the error bubbles up automatically.
 You don't write try-catch everywhere.
 The errors just accumulate in the type signature.

-yield* here propagates the error up.
+yield* here is what propagates the error up.

-Otherwise, we return the result.
+Otherwise, we just return the result.

 [click]
 Now the function signature is honest.